shaunAngel/ABCD-Agentic-Training-VNR-ShaunAngel/README.md

 Publishes the generated text to the Classroom stream via:POST https://classroom.googleapis.com/v1/courses/
 <COURSE_ID>/announcements

-🧩Requirements
+🧩 Requirements

 Google Cloud Project with Classroom API enabled

 Gemini (PaLM) API access

-Automation platform (e.g., Flowise, N8n)
+Automation platform (e.g., Flowise or n8n)

-OAuth 2.0 credentials
+OAuth 2.0 credentials for authorized Classroom access

 🚀Usage

-Configure your Google OAuth credentials and Classroom API access.
+Configure your Google OAuth credentials and enable Classroom API access.

-Replace <COURSE_ID> with your Classroom course’s ID.
+In the HTTP Request #3 node (announcement POST request), 🔸 Replace <COURSE_ID> manually with the actual course ID from your Classroom.
+(You can find it in the URL of your Google Classroom — it’s the long alphanumeric code after /c/.)

 Schedule the trigger (daily, weekly, or before each class).

-Run the workflow — your announcement will appear automatically in Classroom.
+Run the workflow — the AI-generated announcement will automatically appear in your Google Classroom Stream.